rossprogram/rossprogram.github.io/students/faq.md

 ### Are the students segregated from college students, and from other summer camps?

-The Ross Mathematics Program usually fills up two floors of the dormitory.
+The Ross Mathematics Program usually fills up several floors of the dormitory.
 Other camps are held on campus.
 Their participants arrive and leave throughout the summer and some of them might occupy the same dormitory building.